 Thanks to the likes of The Killing and Borgen, Scandinavian thrillers are the in thing at the moment.
 However these bursts in popularity for particular bits of world entertainment mean an awful lot of stuff gets released hoping to cash-in on the phenomenon, whether it’s top quality stuff or not.
 ID:A definitely feels like it come from the second rank of Scandinavian thrillers, despite the presence of Oscar winning director Christian E. Christiansen and Lars Von Trier’s Zentropa producing.

 The movie opens with a woman waking up in a French river, with a scar on her stomach but no memory of who she is or how she got there.
 Adopting the name Aliena, she tries to work out who she is and soon becomes aware that mysterious heavies are looking for someone with her description.
-When she works out she could be Danish, she heads north, finding a clue on the way when she recognises the voice of famous opera cinema Just Ore.
+When she works out she could be Danish, she heads north, finding a clue on the way when she recognises the voice of famous opera singer Just Ore.

 This realisation sets off a chain of increasingly dark events where Aliena discovers the truth of who she is, as well as the murder, brutality and fear that led to her ending up in the river in the first place.